 Receiving a diagnosis for a health condition that could lead to future incapacitation, like dementia or Parkinson’s disease, can be overwhelming and disheartening.
 In these cases, preparing a power of attorney can help to plan for the future.
 Activating it while you are still competent can help you ensure that your chosen agent can step in to handle your affairs for you seamlessly when necessary.

 It’s also worth noting that no one is immune to unexpected health crises.
 An accident or sudden illness can render one incapable of making critical decisions.
 By having a DPOA in place, the individual you select will have legal permission to make decisions on your behalf, helping to ensure your wishes are upheld during such vulnerable moments.
+If you have a springing power of attorney in place, the activation process typically requires medical certification of incapacity from one or more physicians.
+Planning ahead by discussing the POA activation process with your agent and healthcare providers can help prevent delays when time is critical.

 Before Undergoing Major Surgery or Medical Procedures